FunAndHelpfulDragon/python-Functions/ReadMe.md

 - [ui.py](src/PythonFunctions/Ui.py) to use `grid_remove` instead of `grid_forget` ([#22](https://github.com/FunAndHelpfulDragon/python-Functions/issues/22))
 - [TerminalDisplay.py](src/PythonFunctions/TerminalDisplay.py) works with temparary space replacement.
 - [TerminalDisplay.py](src/PythonFunctions/TerminalDisplay.py) `MoveCursor` function to work with arrow keys, and be smaller and easier to expand.
 (Thanks chatGPT)
+- [TerminalDisplay.py](src/PythonFunctions/TerminalDisplay.py) `Invalid Input` message to show the reason as well.
+(As can be quite ambigious sometimes)
 - [Version.py](src/PythonFunctions/Version.py) to use `shutil.get_terminal_size` instead of `os.get_terminal_size`